 You will also have monthly mortgage insurance.
 On a conventional loan if you put 5% down you do not have the upfront mortgage insurance but you would have the monthly mortgage insurance.
 Generally, the monthly mortgage insurance is less expensive on the conventional mortgage than it is on an FHA.

 There are benefits and drawbacks to FHA.
-If you have credit issues or a want to make a low down payment, FHA is by far the best way to go.
+If you have credit issues or want to make a low down payment, FHA Mortgage Financing is by far the best way to go.